Best Renters Insurance in New Jersey

 Best for: Military families

-If USAA were to meet J.D.
-Power study award criteria, this renters insurance company would be top-ranked for renters insurance.
+USAA is the highest-scoring provider in the J.D.
+Power customer satisfaction study but does not qualify for official ranking due to its eligibility requirements.
 USAA works with former and current military members and their immediate families to offer a long list of banking and insurance products.
 USAA renters insurance includes earthquake and flood coverage, which is rare for a renters insurance company.
 You can also purchase replacement cost coverage on your belongings to further build out your policy.
-If you live on base, in military dorms or in barracks, you can save up to 28% on the cost of renters insurance with USAA.
+If you live on base, in military dorms or in barracks, you can save up to 28 percent on the cost of renters insurance with USAA.

 Standout features: